Alertbase docs

 |---|---|

-| Necessary | Keeps sign-in, security, saved settings, and core site features working. |
+| Necessary | Keeps sign-in, security, saved settings, consent preferences, and core site features working. |

-| Product | Helps us understand which pages and flows are useful so we can improve Alertbase, without collecting monitor input values or page snapshots. |
+| Product | Helps us understand which Alertbase pages and product flows are useful, where setup gets tricky, and what to improve next. |

-| Marketing | Helps measure campaigns and keep ads relevant when you allow it. |
+| Marketing | Helps measure campaign performance and keep ads relevant when you allow marketing measurement. |

 Browser privacy signals